vernam-k/PeerAcademy/peer-academy-technical-specification.md

 ## Conclusion and Recommendations

 The Peer Academy platform represents an ambitious but achievable vision for transforming education and community governance.
-The technical specification outlined here provides a roadmap for building a sophisticated, scalable system that can support the complex interactions between merit-based evaluation, democratic governance, and physical community coordination.
+The technical specification outlined here provides a roadmap for building a sophisticated, scalable system that can support the complex interactions between merit-based evaluation, governance, and physical community coordination.

 ### Key Recommendations